mongodb/docs/source/includes/api/list-tables/invitations/project-response.rst

        .. tip::

-          Users have 30 days to accept an invitation to an |service|
+          Users have 30 days to accept an invitation to an |mms|
           project.

    * - groupId